Ten Exciting Things to Do With a Toddler in New York City

 Also, located immediately beneath the Brooklyn Bridge is this New York City institution.
 Loved by New York families for years, this carousel is a beautiful traditional style painted horse carousel set against a backdrop of the Manhattan skyline and the East River.
 Hop on one of the beautifully restored horses with your toddler for a ride that will be enjoyable for all.
 Rides are $2.
 For more information: www.janescarousel.com.

-6. See Dinosaurs at the American Museum of Natural Science and History
+6. Show Toddlers Dinosaurs at the American Museum of Natural History

-7. Ride Kiddie Rides at Victorian Gardens or Coney Island Amusement Park
+7. Ride Toddler Rides at Victorian Gardens or Coney Island Amusement Park

 Summer time is a time of excitement in New York City.
 It's a time when families are excited to play outside after the long dreary months of winter.
 What better way to play outside than on one of the colorful rides in an amusement park?
 In Manhattan, families with toddlers head to Central Park's Victorian Gardens for rides that are small and gentle enough that even a toddler (accompanied by parent) can enjoy.
 The Victorian Gardens is small and well suited to new walkers or families looking to spend just a couple hours.